Skip to main content

 • humor

-• “The animations are so cute and funny, the sound effects amazing and the tutorials very clear.”
+• “The animations are so cute and funny, the sound effects are amazing, and the tutorials very clear.”

 • “I admire the unique and interesting mechanics of different factions, the soundtrack, the art style, and the attention to detail, such as the hilarious tutorial dialogues.”